Reflect on your 2024 year in code

 • Deletes the local copy of the branch on your machine.

-• Deletes the remote branch stored in your upstream repository
+• Deletes the branch from the upstream repository.

-By following these guidelines and understanding the differences between branch types, you can efficiently manage and delete branches in your Git repository, keeping your repository organized and tidy.
+By leveraging both Git and Graphite CLI, you can efficiently manage and clean up branches in your repository, ensuring it stays organized and up-to-date.